 Stopping the leak

-- Water accumulation: the first sign which indicates that water damage is taking place in a house is the presence of pools of water in different parts of the home. water puddles could be from leaking appliances such as washing machines, dishwashers, and even broken bathtubs.
+- Water accumulation: the first sign which indicates that damage is taking place in a house is the presence of pools of water in different parts of the home. water puddles could be from leaking appliances such as washing machines, dishwashers, and even broken bathtubs.

-- Discoloration: if the water damage is coming from the ceiling or the roof, there will be stains in a brown, yellow or copper color.
+- Discoloration: if the water is coming from the ceiling or the roof, there will be stains in a brown, yellow or copper color.
 In addition, the walls may have bubbling, cracking or staining.

 - Texture changes on the floor: as water continues to seep under the floor, its texture will change significantly.
 The most common texture differences include warping, buckling, sagging, expansion, and at times shrinkage.